 - What does it mean when a shadow found on chest ct scan?

-- What does it mean when blood is found in a pregnant woman urine?
+- What does it mean many epithelial cells found in stool?

-- What does it mean to have dense breast tissue?
+- What does it mean to have a dense live?